 Some states have several systems: they use the AMA Guides for evaluation of certain disabilities and their own statutory framework for evaluation of other disabilities.
 Your doctor, or the doctor who rates your disability, can discuss your permanent disability rating with you and the methodology used in calculating that disability.

 States use your permanent disability rating to determine the amount of monetary compensation you will receive to compensate you for the permanent impairment due to your industrial injury or occupational disease.

 In some states, the permanent disability rating corresponds to a certain number of weeks of wages worth of income you will be paid.
 For example, in California, a 10% permanent disability amounts to 30 weeks worth of wages.

 In other states, your permanent disability rating corresponds to an exact dollar figure.
-For instance, a 8% left knee impairment may equal $4,572.
+For instance, an 8% left knee impairment may equal $4,572.
 You would receive $4,572, either in installment payments or in a lump sum.

-It is important to remember that permanent disability awards are made near the end of your workers' compensation claim, after you have reached maximum medical improvement and your permanent disability has been evaluated.
+It's important to remember that permanent disability awards are made near the end of your workers' compensation claim, after you have reached maximum medical improvement and your permanent disability has been evaluated.

 If you have questions regarding the rating given to you, or if you need help for your workers' compensation claim, consult a workers' comp attorney in your area.
 If your injuries are severe, you likely have a substantial amount of permanent disability, and you want to ensure that you receive compensation to the greatest extent possible.